slacy/minimongo/README.rst

   objects, and store these into fields.
 Fetching via DBRef is simplified as well.

-* **Uses Pymongo's native query syntax.**
+* **Uses Pymongo_'s native query syntax.**

-  Query methods are passed directly to Pymongo's API.
-Minimongo provides very few custom methods, and delegates nearly all operations directly to Pymongo.
-This means as features are added to Pymongo, they will be automatically accessible via Minimongo.
+  Query methods are passed directly to Pymongo_'s API.
+Minimongo provides very few custom methods, and delegates nearly all operations directly to Pymongo_.
+This means as features are added to Pymongo_, they will be automatically accessible via Minimongo.

 * **Easily extensible.**